Disney Theatrical Productions: Backstage with Disney On Broadway

 The ABC television special Backstage with Disney On Broadway: Celebrating 20 Years aired on December 14, 2014.
-ABC's "Nashville" TV show duo, Clare Bowen and Sam Palladio, performed "Mary Poppins", "The Little Mermaid", "Beauty and the Beast", "Aladdin", "The Lion King", "The Hunchback of Notre Dame", and "Tarzan". in a seven musicals for the special.
+ABC's "Nashville" TV show duo, Clare Bowen and Sam Palladio, performed "Pinocchio", "Mary Poppins", "The Jungle Book", "The Little Mermaid", "Beauty and the Beast", "Aladdin", "The Lion King", "The Hunchback of Notre Dame", "Hercules", and "Tarzan". in a ten musicals for the special.